anyrun/anyrun-integration-microsoft/Microsoft Sentinel/ANYRUN-Sandbox-URL/README.md

 ### Simultaneous Analysis of Objects in ANY.RUN Sandbox

 ANY.RUN Sandbox allows users to perform multiple analyses simultaneously (availability and capability depend on your pricing plan).
-By default, if a Microsoft Sentinel incident contains multiple URLs, each analysis will run sequentially (a new URL analysis won't start until the previous one finishes, to avoid errors).
+By default, if a Microsoft Sentinel incident contains multiple URLs, each analysis will run sequentially (a new URL analysis won't start until the previous one is finished).

 - To increase the speed of incident enrichment, you can analyze objects simultaneously.
-To do this, open the **For each - URL** loop > **Settings** and increase the **Degree of parallelism** value.
-It is recommended to set a value that does not exceed the number of possible parallel analyses in ANY.RUN Sandbox for your pricing plan.
+To do this, go to `For each - URL` loop > `Settings` and increase the `Degree of parallelism` value.
+Note that you should set a value that does not exceed the number of parallel analyses available at your pricing plan.

 ![parallel_analysis](images/003.png)